-Independence Day speech: Self-reliance must become India's mantra, says PM Modi
+I-Day speech: Coronavirus not a big enough hurdle to hamper self-reliant India’s growth, says Modi

 7.28 am: This is Modi’s seventh consecutive Independence Day address.

-7.26 am: PM inspects the Guard of Honour
+7.26 am: The prime minister inspects the Guard of Honour.

 7.19 am: The prime minister pays tribute at the Raj Ghat, reports ANI.